Middle class to pay higher fines for the same offence

 Civil rights campaigners have expressed concerns about the new smart travelcards introduced for London commuters.

-Under the new system, Transport for London will be able to track a commuter’s movements and it plans to retain information on journeys made for "a number of years"
+Under the new system, Transport for London will be able to track a

 Source: BBC News World Edition (online), September 25, 2003